 Using the same method, the scientists showed that 2-H has the fastest inhibitory effect of all alkyl-ketones tested, including the isomers 3- and 4-heptanone.
 This suggests that natural selection may have favored 2-H over the other similar compounds, because of the associated fitness advantages it confers!

-The results revealed a previously unknown role of 2-H in honey bee defensive behavior and due to its minor neurotoxicity, scientists suggested it has a high potential for developing a new local anesthetic from a natural product, which could be used in human and veterinary medicine.
-If there is somebody who knows if the products have been made, since 2012- the time of publishing the study, please let us know here.
+The results revealed a previously unknown role of 2-H in honey bee defensive behavior, and due to its minor neurotoxicity, scientists suggested it has a high potential for developing a new local anesthetic from a natural product, that could be used in human and veterinary medicine.

 Let’s look at an incident which happened in France in 2009.